dapplets/tipping-dapplet/README.md

 	![image](/assets/11.jpg)

 7. You will be asked to transfer **0.002 NEAR**.
 This amount is required as a GAS fee for the oracle.
 This is necessary for the connection to be successful.
-Click **Allow** to accept.
+Click **Approve** to accept.
 	![image](/assets/15.jpg)

-Now lets use  to your Tw you entered in profile earlier There, the Link icon has changed to:
+Go back to your Twitter Profile page.
+There, the Link icon has changed to:

 ![image](/assets/16.png)